How Hospital & Patient Whiteboards Enhance Communication in Healthcare

 Clear communication requires organization.
 Evidence from Harvard Medical School shows that more than one-fifth of patients hospitalized in the United States reported hospital-system problems in 2003, including staff providing conflicting information and staff not knowing which physician is in charge of their care.
 Additional research conducted by the Department of Defense and Agency for Healthcare Research and Quality during the 10-year period of 1995-2005 demonstrates that ineffective team communication is the root cause for nearly 66 percent of all medical errors during that period.
 The environment of the healthcare industry is undergoing an evolution, and the effective distribution of information in operating rooms, patient rooms, and nurses work stations will continue to be a vital component of exceptional patient care.

 Jennifer Thomas-Roloff, CAPPM and practice administrator at Gwinnett Pulmonary Group says organization is imperative.
 “In the practice of medicine, it is imperative to stay organized.
 With an active patient population of over 60,000, physicians rely on multiple tools to keep the information secure and accessible.
 The practice of medicine is a collaborative effort.
-The use of whiteboards to map out a patient’s treatment plan and clearly explain the patient’s condition results in quality patient care.”
+The use of patient whiteboards to map out a patient’s treatment plan and clearly explain the patient’s condition results in quality patient care.”